SpiderOak/flowbot-github-appengine/README.md

 You need to provide a `settings.json` file to have the bot work correctly.

 # Installing and Deploy.
-You first need to make sure that you have the google cloud SDK developed locally.
+You first need to make sure that you have the google cloud SDK installed locally.

 - Create a `settings.json` file with your bot's configuration; see [this example file](https://github.com/SpiderOak/flowbot-github/blob/master/src/settings.json.example) for help.
+Save the `settings.json` file to this directory.
 - `make install`
 - `make deploy`